garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 That is what I thought
 You listen to the talk
 But ain’t nobody ever hear me squawk
-All of y'all are quick to hate  but y'all gon’ love me when I finally meet the chalk Watch what I make
+All of y'all are quick to hate but y'all gon ' love me when I finally meet the chalk Watch what I make
 Every thing I create
 Everything that I touch